alijahnas/CKA-practice-exercises/installation-configuration-validation.md

 You can use any cloud provider (AWS, Azure, GCP, OpenStack, etc.) and multiple tools to provision nodes for your Kubernetes cluster.

-Here is an example where we use a local libvirt/KVM baremetal node with terraform (v0.12.20) to provision a three node cluster as described in "Design a Kubernetes cluster" above.
+Here is an example where we use a local libvirt/KVM baremetal node with terraform (v0.12.20) to provision a three node cluster as described in [Design a Kubernetes cluster](https://github.com/alijahnas/CKA-practice-exercises/blob/master/installation-configuration-validation.md#design-a-kubernetes-cluster) above.

 ```bash
 mkdir terraform